prakashbh/inventory-data-structure/README.md

 # Introduction
-Inventory Data structire is a data structure which can be used to manage inventory data items.
+Inventory Data structure is a data structure which can be used to manage inventory data items.
 To be generic, any kind of 2D data where we have keywords and properties associated with each tabulated in the form of a table.

 # Know More in Wiki
 Check out the Wiki Page to know more and how to use the data structure here: https://github.com/prakashbh/inventory-data-structure/wiki